Protecting Your Interests During An Estate Dispute In Morris County

-When a family member dies, long-simmering family issues can boil over, resulting in disputes over the distribution of assets in an estate or trust or the administration of an estate.
+The death of a family member can open rifts in family relationships, sometimes even giving rise to legal disputes.
 Similarly, when a parent becomes incapacitated by an accident, illness, dementia or Alzheimer’s disease, families may not agree on who should manage the parent’s care and finances.
 Both of these issues may result in the need for legal representation to protect your rights.

-At the law office of J. Jeffrey Press, P.A., we protect the interests of executors, trustees, heirs and beneficiaries in various types of probate litigation.
+At J. Jeffrey Press, P.A., we protect the interests of executors, trustees, heirs and beneficiaries in Morris County and all throughout northern New Jersey in the event a dispute regarding an estate is necessary.

 - Will contests